hipay/hipay-docs/platform-hipay-omnichannel/overview/1-intro.md

 #### Creating transactions

 To initialize a transaction, you need to send a request to the **`POST /order`** service endpoint.
-You can find the full list of parameters for this endpoint as well as live testing tools in the [HiPay Enterprise Gateway API section](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).
+You can find the full list of parameters for this endpoint as well as live testing tools in the [HiPay Omnichannel Order API section](/doc-api/omnichannel/api/#!/payments/requestNewOrder).
 This API is the same as the one used to process e-commerce payments.

 In order to initialize transactions on payment terminals, you: